wso2-attic/ballerina-integrator/README.md

 ```

 ## Observability
 Ballerina is by default observable.
-Meaning you can easily observe your services, resources, etc.
+Meaning you can easily observe your services, resources, etc. Refer to [how-to-observe-ballerina-code](https://ballerina.io/learn/how-to-observe-ballerina-code/) for more information.
 However, observability is disabled by default via configuration.
 Observability can be enabled by adding following configurations to `ballerina.conf` file in `data-backed-service/guide/`.

 ```ballerina